laffra/simple-serverless/README.md

-# A simple serverless service implementation using Google AppEngine
+# Simple serverless services for Google AppEngine

 Run stateless microservice functions in parallel on Google AppEngine